uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.1.7 =
+* Plugin is now translatable (internationalization).
+Props @maxgx for getting the ball rolling and creating a translation.

 = 3.1.6 =
 * Fix for TinyMCE toolbar button not appearing for authors and contributors.
 Props @fernandosalvato for the report.
 * Fix for deprecation warning in PHP 7.
 Props @christer_f for the report.